 There are some relationships that make you think, “why are you even together?”

-As an outsider, it seems so obvious to you that the relationship is toxic and each person is better of with someone else.
-But it’s not so obvious to the person in the relationship – and may have not been so obvious to you when you were in a relationship that others thought was not good for you.
+As an outsider, it seems so obvious to you that the relationship is toxic and they would be better of with someone else.
+But it’s not so obvious to the person in the relationship – and may have not been so obvious to you when you were in a relationship that others thought was not good for you, or goin nowhere.

-Difficult or toxic relationships do not at first appear to be toxic or dysfunctional because Pop Culture has taught us to mate based on the idea of love — people tend to see and believe what they want to see and believe about the other person and the relationship.
+Difficult or toxic relationships do not at first appear to be toxic or dysfunctional because most people tend to see and believe what they want to see and believe about the other person and the relationship.

 In some cases, the people involved in these toxic relationships are in so deep that what to some would appear toxic feels normal to them.
 Something about the toxicity of the relationship feels so familiar, even safe in a twisted kind of way.

 See if you can relate to any of these types of toxic relationships:

 1. The “Parent-Child” Relationship

 People who get into parent-child relationships have an intense need to recreate or compensate for the relationship they had with their own parent.
 Regardless of the psychological reasons behind this kind of relationship, the “re-parenting arrangement” reinforces the dysfunctional and toxic behaviour carried on from childhood, e.g. yelling, silent treatment, enabling, manipulation, etc. You know this is not how a healthy relationship should be, but you have no idea how to make it right, or even want to make it right.